learn-co-curriculum/ruby-oo-advanced-class-methods-finders-constructors-and-operators/README.md

 ## Advanced Class Methods

-Consider the following class method: a class method like `Song.all` acts as a reader for the `@@all` class variable.
+Consider the method `.all` on the `Song` class––`Song.all`.
+This method acts as a reader for the `@@all` class variable.
 This method _exposes_ this piece of data to the rest of our application.
-Class methods provide an interface for the data and behavior of a class:
+Class methods provide an interface for the data held within a class.
+This data, stored in a class variable, would otherwise be inaccessible outside of the class:

 ```ruby
 class Person